 Here are some examples of our work:

-We’ve planned and conducted a site investigation to evaluate PFOA and PFOS soil contamination at an industrial facility in Alabama, for a confidential industrial client.
+We have planned and conducted a site investigation to evaluate PFOA and PFOS soil contamination at an industrial facility in Alabama.
 This work also included an assessment of historical operations to identify potential sources.
-We’re currently preparing to implement a groundwater investigation plan that we developed for our client.
+We are currently preparing to implement a groundwater investigation plan that we developed for our client.

 We are providing consultation and technical services to a major airport in Michigan related to past use of fire-fighting materials containing PFOS.
 Services include soil and groundwater investigation, fate and transport evaluation, and preparation of technical communications.